wiloon/blog/content/post/archive-1/2014-03-08-enable-or-disable-hibernate-option-in-windows-7.md

 If you are not aware of Hibernate feature, Hibernation is a power-saving state designed primarily for laptops.
 While sleep puts your work and settings in memory and draws a small amount of power, hibernation puts your open documents and programs on your hard disk and then turns off your computer.
 Of all the power-saving states in Windows, hibernation uses the least amount of power.
-On a laptop, use hibernation when you know that you won’t use your laptop for an extended period and won’t have an opportunity to charge the battery during that time.
+On a laptop, use hibernation when you know that you won't use your laptop for an extended period and won't have an opportunity to charge the battery during that time.